aarshr-cozmox/lawash-tool/SEARCH_IMPROVEMENTS.md

 **Why**: The scoring algorithm gives equal weight to all Barcelona centers since Barcelona is such a strong location signal.

+### 4. ID vs Code Confusion
+**Issue**: The search logic was mixing `id_centro` and `codigo`, causing confusion when a user explicitly asked for one but got results for the other (or both were displayed confusingly).

+**Fix Applied**:
+- Implemented strict matching: if "id" is in the query, prioritize `id_centro` matches.
+If "code" is in the query, prioritize `codigo` matches.
+- Updated response generation to only show the requested field (ID or Code) when explicitly asked.

 ## Recommendations for Further Improvement

 ### 1. Boost Address Matches